IonicaBizau/formatoid/README.md

 ## :question: Get Help

-There are few ways to get help:
+There are few ways to get help, the points given below can be followed in order.